pingcap/parser/docs/quickstart.md

 > - To use a parser, a `parser_driver` is required.
 It decides how to parse the basic data types in SQL.
 >
 >   You can use [`github.com/pingcap/parser/test_driver`](https://pkg.go.dev/github.com/pingcap/parser/test_driver) as the `parser_driver` for test.
 Again, if you need advanced features, please use the `parser_driver` in TiDB (run `go get -v github.com/pingcap/tidb/types/parser_driver@v4.0.0-rc.1` and import it).
-> - The instantiated parser object is not goroutine safe. it is better to keep it in a single goroutine.
+> - The instantiated parser object is not goroutine safe.
+It is better to keep it in a single goroutine.
-> - The instantiated parser object is not lightweight, it is better to reuse it if possible.
+> - The instantiated parser object is not lightweight.
+It is better to reuse it if possible.
 > - The 2nd and 3rd arguments of [`parser.Parse()`](https://pkg.go.dev/github.com/pingcap/parser?tab=doc#Parser.Parse) are charset and collation respectively.
 If you pass an empty string into it, a default value is chosen.